s9e/TextFormatter/docs/BBCodeMonkey.md

     <a href="{@url}"><xsl:apply-templates/></a>

 Here, the {TEXT} token is replaced with the XSL element `<xsl:apply-templates/>` which will render the content of this BBCode, including the descendants' markup.
-This only applies to {TEXT} tokens (which have no filters set) which are the sole content of a BBCode.
+This only applies to tokens that represent unfiltered content (by default, {TEXT} and {ANYTHING}) and only if the token is the sole content of a BBCode.
 Otherwise, any filtered attribute will be output as-is, with no markup.
 For example, the following BBCode:

     [foo]{SIMPLETEXT}[/foo]